realA10001986/AmigaDSP3210/README.md

 ### dsp3210dist:

 A package for getting the DSP 3210 on the AA3000+ going.
 Contains drivers, docs, GAL logic and example code to get you started.
 (A driver extension for ATL DSP Zorro boards is also included, albeit entirely untested and possibly incomplete.)
-For info on the DSP, also see "doc" folder here.
+For **comprehensive info** on the DSP, also see "Doc" folder here.

 ### GALs: